dialoguemd/covid-19/src/regions/ca/info/ca-nl/clinics.md

 You can complete this assessment for yourself or on behalf of someone else, if they are not able.

-If you have questions about COVID-19, please visit the following resources:
+If you have questions about COVID-19, please visit the following site:

 - [Learn about COVID-19 and actions being taken to protect the health of Newfoundlanders and Labradordorians](https://www.gov.nl.ca/covid-19/).